-3. PUBLIC COMMENTS AND ANNOUNCEMENTS
+4. PUBLIC COMMENTS AND ANNOUNCEMENTS

-This time is reserved for members of the public to address the Finance Committee of the Board relative to matters of the Committee not on the agenda.
-No action may be taken on non-agenda items unless authorized by law.
+This time is reserved for members of the public to address the Board relative to matters of the District, not on the agenda.
+No action may be taken on nonagenda items unless authorized by law.
 Comments will be limited to three minutes per person (or six minutes where a translator is used).
+Speaker cards are available for those making a public comment